elvis-darko/Embedding-machine-model-into-web-App/README.md

 ## Description
- In this project, I create a machine learning model from a given dataset.
-Also, I will create an API using FastAPI.
-The App will interact with the machine learning model.
+ In this project, I create a machine learning model from [sepsis dataset](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis?select=README.md).
+Also, I will create an API that will integrate the ML model using FastAPI.
+The App will interact with the model to classify the sepsis illness.
 Finally, I will containerize my application with a docker.

 [![python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 [![MIT licensed](https://img.shields.io/badge/license-mit-blue?style=for-the-badge&logo=appveyor)](./LICENSE)